dvolk/catwalk/doc/installation.md

 ```
 source ~/.bashrc
 ```
-6. Confirm it's working:
+6. Confirm it is working:
 ```
 $ nim -v
 Nim Compiler Version 1.4.8 [Linux: amd64]
 ```

+#### Other options for installation:
+* See the [Nim installation instructions](https://nim-lang.org/install.html) from the Nim development team
+* Package managers may contain nim ```sudo apt install nim``` but these tend to lag behind the language releases.
+* There are instructions for [using conda](https://anaconda.org/conda-forge/nim), an approach we have not tested.

 ### Building (Compiling) Catwalk

 Catwalk can be compiled in two modes.
-In the catwalk directory, run one of these:
+In the catwalk directory into which you have cloned the repository, run one of these commands:

 **option 1**: the catwalk server will keep a record of sequences loaded into it in a [cache](cache.md), comprising flat files on disc, and automatically reload on startup.